 - Traffic and interaction with the architecture would be high.

-Due to this, fabric needed to be durable, offer a good projection surface and have the ability to enhance the internal backlighting and surface front lighting.
+As a result of these factors, fabric had to be durable, offer a good projection surface and have the ability to enhance the internal backlighting and surface front lighting.
 Overall, the fabric would act as the canvas for the success of the overall experience.

-In light of the complexities of the environment, structural frame and fabric was really the only viable architectural solution to capture the Adler vision.
-The construction and installation methodology behind a fabric architecture solution would leave zero impact to the overall Adler Planetarium once the exhibition is cycled out, and a new experience is created.
+In light of the complexities of the build, structural frame and fabric was the most viable architectural solution to capture the Adler vision.
+The construction and installation methodology behind a fabric architecture solution would leave zero impact to the overall Adler Planetarium building once the exhibition is cycled out, and a new experience is created.

 When all said and done, approximately 13,000 linear feet of aluminum tubing and 20,000 square yards of fabric were utilized to create the experience.